ZipJob will draft or revise a resume but doesn’t always hit the mark with the highest quality final draft.

 ZipJob only posts three before-and-after samples of resumes on their site, whereas one resume service we reviewed listed 25 resumes consisting of various industries.
 The samples were similar in format, which might make one wonder if ZipJob uses a template to create their resumes.

-We were impressed with the honesty of the 961 testimonials posted on its website.
-Overall, the resume writing service shows a 4.4 rating out of 5 including ratings as low as one star from disgruntled customers.
+We were impressed with the honesty of over 1,000 testimonials posted on its website.
+Overall, the resume writing service shows a 4.1 rating out of 5 including ratings as low as one star from disgruntled customers.
 But for the most part, the testimonials were extremely positive.

 Available Plans & Pricing: The Lowest Price on the Market